-NFL arranges workout to let Kaepernick audition for teams
+Dolphins plan to attend Kaepernick's NFL audition

 Kaepernick filed a collusion grievance against NFL owners in October 2017 after going unsigned as a free agent.
 The two sides resolved the grievance in February under a confidentiality agreement.

-The workout on Saturday will consist of on-field work and interviews with team officials, ESPN reported.
-It was unclear on Wednesday how many teams, if any, would send scouts or coaches to the audition.
+The workout on Saturday will consist of on-field activities and interviews with team officials, according to ESPN, though it was unclear how many teams would send scouts or coaches to the audition.

-The league has told teams that Kaepernick’s representatives have recently emphasized his level of preparation and his willingness to hold a workout, ESPN reported on Wednesday.

-“We have therefore arranged this opportunity for him to work out, and for all clubs to have the opportunity to evaluate his current readiness and level of interest in resuming his NFL career,” the league said in the memo, according to ESPN.
+“We have ... arranged this opportunity for him to work out, and for all clubs to have the opportunity to evaluate his current readiness and level of interest in resuming his NFL career,” the league said in a memo, according to ESPN.

-(THis story has been refiled to correct quarterback’s last name to Kaepernick instead of Kapernick in paragraph 2)

 Reporting by Brendan O'Brien in Chicago; Editing by Frank McGurty and Matthew Lewis